 Fellows with clinical expertise will devote at least 80 percent of their time to research activities.
 Non-clinicians will devote 100 percent of their time to research activities.

-The fellowship program is federally funded by a National Research Service Award (NRSA T32) from the Health Resources Service Administration.
+The fellowship program has been continuously federally funded by a National Research Service Award (NRSA T32) from the Health Resources Service Administration since 1998.
+In 2013 the program received Academic General Pediatrics (AGP) Fellowship Accreditation from the Academic Pediatric Association.
 Fellows’ stipends are based on levels stipulated by HRSA, and all fellows receive a comprehensive benefits package.